Some In Rural Florida Want Officials To Change Direction On Toll Roads

 Infrastructure Experts Wondering Where Funding Would Come From For Trump's Plan

-That may help protect the environment, but does little to alleviate concerns about the traffic and development the roads will bring to rural areas.
+That may help protect the environment, but it does little to alleviate concerns about the traffic and development the roads would bring to rural areas.
 In Jefferson County, there's a push for the commission to ask the state to remove it as the likely terminus of the new toll road.
 Jefferson County Commissioner Betsy Barfield opposes that move.
 A new highway, she believes, may bring benefits.

 "If we are smart about where the toll road is going to go, how that growth is going to look, then I believe we can mitigate some of the fears that people have about Jefferson County looking like a Central Florida," Barfield says.